Connect with us

 Ongoing construction of the Hazina Tower in Nairobi.
 PHOTO | FILE

-A cloud of uncertainty is hovering over the Hazina Trade Centre construction site in Nairobi – undermining the National Social Security Fund bid to build one of Kenya’s tallest buildings.
+A cloud of uncertainty is hovering over the Hazina Trade Centre construction site in Nairobi – undermining the National Social Security Fund’s bid to build one of Kenya’s tallest buildings.

-A recent report by the ministry of public works indicates that it would be unsafe to go beyond 25 floors since the existing structure beams do not have the capacity to support a building of that magnitude.
+A report by the Ministry of Public Works indicates that it would be unsafe to go beyond 25 floors since the existing structure beams cannot support a building of that magnitude.

 Based on that report, the NSSF has decided to apply the brakes on the project to seek a second opinion from the ministry.